 Evidence based medicine and policy

-Evidence based medicine (EBM) has been defined as the a process of turning clinical problems into questions and then systematically locating, appraising, and using contemporaneous research findings as the basis for clinical decisions.'1 The term ‘evidence based medicine’ was coined at McMaster Medical School in Canada in the 1980s to label this clinical learning strategy.
+Evidence based medicine (EBM) has been defined as the a process of turning clinical problems into questions and then systematically locating, appraising, and using contemporaneous research findings as the basis for clinical decisions.'1 The phrase ‘evidence-based’ was coined by David Eddy, an American healthcare analyst, in the 1980s, and the term ‘evidence-based medicine’ was first used by Gordon Guyatt, a professor in the Department of Epidemiology at McMaster Medical School in Canada, in 1990 to label this clinical learning strategy.

-It marks a shift from basing clinical decisions on out of date teaching or experiences with individual patients, to bring in the results of the most recent knowledge from rigorous clinical studies.
-At worst, gaps between research evidence and clinical practice can mean patients receive expensive, ineffective, or even harmful treatments.
-Recognition of this has been one of the driving forces behind the development of evidence based medicine.1,3
+It marks a shift from basing clinical decisions on out-of-date teaching or experiences with individual patients, to incorporating the results of the most recent knowledge from rigorous clinical studies into the decision-making process.
+At worst, delays in adoption of research evidence into clinical practice can mean patients receive expensive, ineffective, or even harmful treatments.
+Recognition of this has been one of the driving forces behind the development of evidence-based medicine.1,3

-The practice of evidence-based medicine means integrating individual expertise with the best available external clinical evidence from systematic research.
-This means clinically relevant research, often from the basic sciences of medicine, but especially from patient centred clinical research into the accuracy and precision of diagnostic tests, the power of prognostic markers, and the efficacy and safety of therapeutic, rehabilitative, and preventative regimens.
-Additionally it is not restricted to randomised trials and meta-analyses, but should involve tracking down the best external evidence available with which to answer the clinical questions.2
+The practice of evidence-based medicine means integrating clinical expertise and the best available evidence from systematic research with the ideas, concerns and expectations of individual patients.
+This includes clinically relevant research into the accuracy and precision of diagnostic tests, the power of prognostic markers, and the efficacy and safety of therapeutic, rehabilitative, and preventative regimens.
+EBM is not restricted to randomised controlled trials and meta-analyses, but should involve appraising the best evidence available with which to answer clinical questions.2

-Research literature is constantly changing and the volume of health information has increased rapidly.
-The growth of health care information has been particularly rapid in diagnostic and therapeutic technologies.1,3 However, the development of computer-based bibliographies has made it easier for busy clinicians to make use of the published literature, simply and relatively cheaply.
+Research literature is constantly changing, and the volume of health information has increased rapidly.
+The growth of healthcare information has been particularly rapid in diagnostic and therapeutic technologies.1,3 The development of computer-based bibliographies has made it easier to make use of the published literature, simply and relatively cheaply.
+Furthermore, the publication of clinical guidelines, such as those from the National Institute for Health and Care Excellence (NICE), aid busy clinicians who may not have sufficient time to study the primary research.

 1. Formulating answerable clinical questions – this may relate to diagnosis, prognosis, treatment, iatrogenic harm, quality of care, or health economics

-4. Applying the evidence (directly in patient care, development of protocols, guidelines).
+4. Applying the evidence (directly in-patient care, or in the development of protocols and guidelines).

 5. Evaluating performance.